tenzir/tenzir/tenzir/integration/README.md

 # Updating and creating references

-To update or create reference files, set the `UPDATE=1` environment variable and run `bats`.
+To update or create reference files, run the `update-integration` target from CMake, or set the `UPDATE=1` environment variable and run `bats`.

 To update the references for one specific test, add the `bats:focus` tag to that test and run bats with `UPDATE=1`.
 Only that test will